olgasilyutina/music_recommender/README.md

-# music_recommender
+# MUZ: music for weirdos
-Recomendation system of music for Data Science minor project
+Recomendation system of independent music for Data Science minor final project